japila-books/spark-sql-internals/docs/logical-operators/DataWritingCommand.md

   child: SparkPlan): Seq[Row]
 ----

-Executes the command to write query data (the result of executing link:SparkPlan.md[structured query])
+Executes the command to write query data (the result of executing SparkPlan.md[structured query])

 Used when:

-* `DataWritingCommandExec` physical operator is requested for the <<spark-sql-SparkPlan-DataWritingCommandExec.adoc#sideEffectResult, sideEffectResult>>
+* `DataWritingCommandExec` physical operator is requested for the <<spark-sql-SparkPlan-DataWritingCommandExec.md#sideEffectResult, sideEffectResult>>

-* `DataSource` is requested to <<spark-sql-DataSource.adoc#writeAndRead, write data to a data source per save mode followed by reading rows back>> (when <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc#run, CreateDataSourceTableAsSelectCommand>> logical command is executed)
+* `DataSource` is requested to <<spark-sql-DataSource.md#writeAndRead, write data to a data source per save mode followed by reading rows back>> (when <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#run, CreateDataSourceTableAsSelectCommand>> logical command is executed)
 |===

 [[children]]
-When requested for the <<spark-sql-LogicalPlan-Command.adoc#children, child nodes>>, `DataWritingCommand` simply returns the <<query, logical query plan>>.
+When requested for the <<spark-sql-LogicalPlan-Command.md#children, child nodes>>, `DataWritingCommand` simply returns the <<query, logical query plan>>.

 `DataWritingCommand` defines custom <<metrics, performance metrics>>.